therror/therror/README.md

   // [Error: 3rd Party error]
 }
 ```
+You can also use [logops](https://github.com/telefonicaid/logops), an error friendly logger that incorporates support off the shell for printing error causes.

 ### Server Error classes
-Common use case for your Server Error.
-Includes Therror.Notificator, Therror.Loggable, Therror.WithMessage and Therror.HTTP mixins
+Common use case for your Server Errors.

+Includes `Therror.Notificator`, `Therror.Loggable`, `Therror.WithMessage` and `Therror.HTTP` mixins.
+If you are using express, [therror-connect](https://github.com/therror/therror-connect) error handler might be useful

 ```js
 let err = new Therror.ServerError.NotFound('The user ${user} does not exists', {user: 'Sarah'});